-Olympics could be canceled due to virus, Japan ruling party figure admits
+Olympics could be canceled because of virus, Japan ruling party figure admits

 Japan recorded more than 4,000 new coronavirus infections on Wednesday, its highest since late January, as it struggles to contain a fourth wave.
 More-infectious variants of the virus have been gaining ground, especially in Tokyo and Osaka, where they account for more than 80 percent of recent cases.

-The medical profession now faces a daunting triple challenge: dealing with a widening pandemic, supervising a planned expansion in vaccinations, and looking after athletes, coaches, officials and spectators at the hottest time of the year.
+The medical profession now faces a triple challenge: dealing with a widening pandemic, supervising a planned expansion in vaccinations, and looking after athletes, coaches, officials and spectators at the hottest time of the year.

-The head of the Japan Medical Association, Toshio Nakagawa, urged the government on Wednesday to declare a new state of emergency, saying the medical system in Osaka Prefecture is beginning to collapse.
+The head of the Japan Medical Association, Toshio Nakagawa, on Wednesday urged the government to declare a new state of emergency, saying the medical system in Osaka prefecture was beginning to collapse.

-There was no immediate reaction from the organizers of the Tokyo Olympics nor from the International Olympic Committee, although both have long insisted the Games would go ahead in a “safe and secure” manner.
+There was no immediate reaction from the organizers of the Tokyo Olympics or from the International Olympic Committee, although both have long insisted the Games would go ahead in a “safe and secure” manner.

-A senior government official was quoted in the Nikkei business newspaper as saying canceling the Games at this stage was “impossible,” but Jun Azumi, a senior member of the opposition Constitutional Democratic Party, said Nikai’s remarks opened up room for a debate on whether to push through with the Games.
+A senior government official was quoted in the Nikkei business newspaper as saying canceling the Games at this stage was “impossible,” but Jun Azumi, a senior member of the opposition Constitutional Democratic Party, said Nikai’s remarks opened up room for a debate on whether to plow ahead.

 Japan’s vaccination program is among the slowest in the developed world.
-Two months after starting, it has administered just 1.74 million vaccine doses, equivalent to one dose for around 1.4 percent of the population, official figures show.
+Two months after starting, it has administered just 1.74 million doses, equivalent to one for around 1.4 percent of the population, official figures show.

-A weekend opinion poll by Kyodo News found only 23 percent of Japanese people think the Games should go ahead this summer, while nearly 40 percent said they should be canceled, and 33 percent called for another postponement.
+A weekend opinion poll by Kyodo News found that only 23 percent of Japanese people think the Games should go ahead this summer, while nearly 40 percent said they should be canceled and 33 percent called for another postponement.
 On Thursday, “canceling Olympics” was trending on Twitter in Japan.

 Japan has already banned spectators from overseas from attending the Games, and says it will make a decision in May about limits on domestic spectators.